Are mixed martial arts the best martial art? Are

 making good use of the class time?
 Do they and will you quickly develop

-spend years without improvement, expecting to some day suddenly possess
+spend years in class without improvement, expecting to some day suddenly possess

 - Is the owner a good business person?